ryank109/react-redux-popup/README.md

      - `style` - optional styles to apply on the modal
      - `transitionEnterTimeout` - enter transition time (defaults to 300ms)
      - `transitionExitTimeout` - exit transition time (defaults to 300ms)
      - `transitionName` - the transition name.
 Defaults to `modal`.
-See [Animation](https://github.com/ryank109/react-redux-popup#animation) for more details
+See [Animation](https://github.com/ryank109/react-redux-popup#animation) for more details.
+This property directly translates to [classNames](https://reactcommunity.org/react-transition-group/#CSSTransition-prop-classNames) property from CSSTransition, so you can also use the object to define specific class names.

  - **Popup** - creates a popup on the location specified in `options` argument on `openPopup`.
 Clicking outside of the popup should close this popup or with dispatching `closePopup` action.
    - Properties: